drish1001/Opulent/README.md

 ## Contributing
 Contributers are always welcome.
 To know how you can contribute to this project, click [here](https://github.com/drish1001/Opulent/wiki/Contributing).
 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/drish1001/Opulent/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/drish1001/Opulent/blob/master/LICENSE) file for details.